Ising Disks: Topology Preserving Glauber Dynamics: Planar Clumps

-\begin{proof} Assume that a clump $\bs X$ has $\bs R_6$ and it is not 2-collapsible.
+\begin{proof} Assume that a clump $\bs X$ has $\bs R_6$ and it is not 2-indentable.
 We will show that it does have a Human.
-As in Figure~\ref{configaenum}-i), let us name the cubes in $\bs R_6$ (bordered with blue) as $X_1,\ldots,X_6$ in clockwise order and the nearby cubes that are potentially included in the clump.
+As in Figure~\ref{configaenum}-i), let us name the cubes in $\bs R_6$ (bordered with thick blue line) as $X_1,\ldots,X_6$ in clockwise order and the nearby cubes that are potentially included in the clump.

-We first argue that at least one of $X_9$ and $X_{14}$ needs to be in $\bs X$ because, otherwise, both $\mc N_{\bs X} (X_2)$ and $\mc N_{\bs X} (X_5)$ would have been collapsible no matter whether $X_8$, $X_{10}$, $X_{13}$, and $X_{15}$ are in $\bs X$ or not.
-However, this would make $\bs X$ 2-collapsible due to Lemma~\ref{neighbcollem} leading to a contradiction.
+We first argue that at least one of $X_9$ and $X_{14}$ needs to be in $\bs X$ because, otherwise, both $\mc N_{\bs X} (X_2)$ and $\mc N_{\bs X} (X_5)$ would have been indentable no matter whether $X_8$, $X_{10}$, $X_{13}$, and $X_{15}$ are in $\bs X$ or not.
+However, this would make $\bs X$ 2-indentable due to Lemma~\ref{neighbcollem} leading to a contradiction.
 We also see that at most one of $X_9$ or $X_{14}$ can be in $\bs X$ due to Corollary~\ref{ddeckcor}, since otherwise $\bs X$ would have a 90-degree rotation symmetry of back-to-back double-decks.
 Therefore, we conclude that exactly one of $X_9$ or $X_{14}$ must be in $\bs X$.
 Let us assume $X_9\in\bs X$ and $X_{14}\notin \bs X$ without loss of generality, due to symmetry (shown in Figure~\ref{configaenum}-ii).